blockbridge/blockbridge-kb/guide/proxmox/index.md

 PROXMOX STORAGE PRIMITIVES
 ==========================

+Proxmox offers multiple interfaces for storage managament.

+ * The GUI offers storage management scoped to the context of virtual machine.
+ * The `pvesm` command provides granular storage management for specific node.
+ * The `pvesh` API tool provides granular storage management, and can operate any node in your Proxmox cluster.

 Device Naming Specification
 ---------------------------
 Is it essential to understand that **Proxmox does not maintain internal state about storage devices or connectivity**.
 Proxmox relies on device naming to know which devices are associated with virtual machines and how those device are connect to the virtual storage controller.
 The general device name format appear below: